fernanqv/WRF2run_framework/postprocess/README.md

 ## Access

-The code is currently hosted on a **[private GitLab repository](https://icg4geo.icg.kfa-juelich.de/ExternalRepos/pCMORizer/-/tree/josipa?ref_type=heads)**.
+The code is currently hosted on a private [GitLab repository](https://icg4geo.icg.kfa-juelich.de/ExternalRepos/pCMORizer/-/tree/josipa?ref_type=heads).
 Access is required for future users, and can be granted only by Klaus Görgen via email.

 ## Reporting Issues

-If you encounter any problems or bugs, please **report the issue in the GitLab repository**.
+If you encounter any problems or bugs, please report the issue directly in the GitLab repository [issue](https://icg4geo.icg.kfa-juelich.de/ExternalRepos/pCMORizer/-/issues) section.
 This helps improve the codebase and supports future development.

 ---